Age-Related Macular Degeneration (AMD)

 • Acupuncture.
 This treatment involves placing tiny needles into specific points of your body.
 Some people who practice acupuncture think it helps with AMD by increasing blood flow to the eyes.

-Studies have shown that Black people with AMD were 23% less likely than White AMD patients to be treated with anti-VEGF injections, the main treatment for dry AMD.
-Latino and Asian American people are also less likely to be given this treatment.
+Studies have shown that Black people with AMD were 23% less likely than White AMD patients to be treated with anti-VEGF shots, the main treatment for dry AMD.
+Latino and Asian-American people are also less likely to be given this treatment.

 Studies also show that Black people are 18% less likely than their White counterparts to get regular eye exams, which are important for detecting AMD.